 ESP8266

-The following example shows how to use automatic device pairing to connect GUI-O application with ESP8266 in MQTT (IoT) mode.
+The following examples show how to connect GUI-O application with ESP8266 in various communication modes.
+Tutorial for automatic device pairing also shows how to connect GUI-O application with ESP8266 in MQTT (IoT) mode.

 ESP8266 & Arduino & GUI-O automatic pairing